fouronesys/construlink/replit.md

   - Automatic ITBIS (18%) calculation
   - CSV export for payments and invoices
   - Complete Verifone integration
+- **Business Claim System**: (COMPLETE)
+  - Allows users to claim ownership of manually added companies
+  - Discrete claim buttons in search results and company details
+  - Admin review panel for claim approval/rejection
+  - Automatic ownership transfer and role upgrade upon approval
+  - Full integration with existing supplier management system

-The platform includes a product-focused main page, pricing section, proper RNC validation, and category-based directory filtering.
+The platform includes a product-focused main page, pricing section, proper RNC validation, category-based directory filtering, and business claim functionality.
 All interfaces are fully responsive for mobile phones and tablets.
 Payment processing with Verifone is working correctly across all device sizes.
-The admin panel now has complete payment and billing management capabilities including fiscal compliance for the Dominican Republic.
+The admin panel now has complete payment and billing management capabilities including fiscal compliance for the Dominican Republic, plus a comprehensive claim management system for business ownership transfers.